open-ephys/onix-docs/source/Getting Started/warnings.rst

 Breakout Board
 --------------------------------

 ..  warning:: Connecting or disconnecting the :ref:`breakout` while the PC is on
-    can damage to the :ref:`pcie_host`.
+    can damage the :ref:`pcie_controller`.
 For more details, see :ref:`breakout_setup`. **Power off the PC before connecting/disconnecting the breakout board.**